Exercises

 We need a test case to make sure everything is working properly.
 Create a test class called

-that autowires in the DAO class@SpringBootTest public class JdbcClientDAOTest { @Autowired private JdbcClientDAO dao; // ... more to come ... }
+JdbcClientDAOTestthat autowires in the DAO class@SpringBootTest public class JdbcClientDAOTest { @Autowired private JdbcClientDAO dao; // ... more to come ... } -

 Now comes the fun part — add the